mdc-git/ddev-sveltekit/README.md

   it should override the outgoing Origin (`event.url`) to DDEV_PRIMARY_URL

-  so that it is consistent with the servers Access-Control-Allow-Origin
+  this makes it consistent with the external servers `Access-Control-Allow-Origin`

 - https://github.com/sveltejs/kit/issues/6589